 Field Description Blind Attn-Xfer Enable Enables the ATA to perform an attended transfer operation by ending the current call leg and performing a blind transfer of the other call leg.
 If this feature is disabled, the ATA performs an attended transfer operation by referring the other call leg to the current call leg while maintaining both call legs.
 To use this feature, select yes.
 Otherwise, select no. Default setting: no MOH Server User ID or URL of the auto-answering streaming audio server.
 When only a user ID is specified, the current or outbound proxy is contacted.
 Music-on-hold is disabled if the MOH Server is not specified.
 Default setting: blank Xfer When Hangup Conf Makes the ATA perform a transfer when a conference call has ended.
 Select yes or no from the drop-down menu.
-Default setting: yes Conference Bridge URL This feature supports external conference bridging for n-way conference calls (n>2), instead of mixing audio locally.
-To use this feature, set this parameter to that of the server's name.
-For example: conf@mysefver.com:12345 or conf (which uses the Proxy value as the domain).
-Default setting: blank Conference Bridge Ports Select the maximum number of conference call participants.
-The range is 3 to 10.
-Default setting: 3 Enable IP Dialing Enable or disable IP dialing.
+Default setting: yes Conference Bridge URL The ATA supports external conference bridging for n-way conference calls (n>2), instead of mixing audio locally.
+To use this feature, set the parameter <conference bridge="" url=""> to a specific bridge URL in the server.
+For example: conf@myserver.com:12345 or conf (which uses the Proxy value as the domain).</conference> For a 3-way conference, select "conference" from soft key options on the handset or hookflash for FXS.
+For n>3, add participants by making new calls.
+Default setting: blank To establish a conference bridge the ATA first sends INVITE to the conference address and then REFER the two calls to the same address.
+The conference server then does external audio mix/relay on behalf of the 3 parties.

+Field Description Enable IP Dialing Enable or disable IP dialing.
 If IP dialing is enabled, one can dial [userid@] a.b.c.d[:port], where '@', '.', and ':' are dialed by entering , user-id must be numeric (like a phone number) and a, b, c, d must be between 0 and 255, and port must be larger than 255.
 If port is not given, 5060 is used.
 Port and User-Id are optional.
 If the user-id portion matches a pattern in the dial plan, then it is interpreted as a regular phone number according to the dial plan.
 The INVITE message, however, is still sent to the outbound proxy if it is enabled.
-Default setting: no

-Field Description ГІСІЦ Description Emergency Number Comma separated list of emergency number patterns.
+Default setting: no Emergency Number Comma separated list of emergency number patterns.
 If outbound call matches one of the pattern, the ATA will disable hook flash event handling.
 The condition is restored to normal after the call ends.
 Blank signifies that there is no emergency number.
 Maximum number length is 63 characters.
 Default setting: blank Mailbox ID Enter the ID number of the mailbox for this line.
-Default setting: blank Feature Key Sync Allows the phone to synchronize with the call server.
-If yes is selected, if Do Not Disturb or Call Forwarding settings are changed on the phone, changes are also made on the server; if changes are made on the server, they are propagated to the phone.
-Default setting: no
+Default setting: blank